mahfuzkamalsohan/reddit-reviews/README.md

 ## Get Started
 Get your own Reddit application ID and secret from Reddit.
 More on that [here](https://github.com/reddit-archive/reddit/wiki/OAuth2).
 Then, plug in the tokens at the top of reddit_reviews.py.

-1. Clone this reposity and install dependencies:
+1. Clone this repository and install dependencies:
 ```sh
 pip install -r requirements.txt
 ```